prominenceai/deepstream-services-library/docs/api-osd.md

 ```c++
 DslReturnType dsl_osd_clock_color_set(const wchar_t* name, double red, uint double, uint blue);
 ```
 This service gets the current clock color for the named On-Screen Display.
-The color is  The color is specified in RGBA format.
+The color is specified in RGBA format.

 **Parameters**
 * `name` - [in] unique name of the On-Screen Display to query.